CesBear/100DaysOfCodeJava/README.md

 ## About
 This is a personal challenge, everyone is free to join, my goal is to dive into
-Java programmming in order to understant the java language.
+Java programmming in order to understant the java language and practice on some automation tests.

 ## Specs
 For everyday code, I will post, update, and share a repo of what I did that day.